Elpidio Quirino: Personal life

 Quirino was married to Alicia Syquía (1903–1945) on January 16, 1921.
 The couple had five children: Tomás, Armando, Norma, Victoria, and Fe Angela.
 On February 9, 1945, his wife and three of their children (Armando, Norma and Fe Angela) were killed by Japanese troops as they fled their home during the Battle of Manila.
-In an apparent show of genuine forgiveness and an attempt to improve public relations with Japan, Quirino granted amnesty to all Japanese war criminals and Filipino collaborators who were serving time or on death row in the Philippines.
-All of them were released by December 1953.
-The convicts had been tried by the American-operated Philippine War Crimes Commission or Filipino civil courts.
 His brother Antonio Quirino was the owner of Alto Broadcasting System, which later merged with Chronicle Broadcasting Network to form the ABS-CBN Broadcasting Corporation.